Kinglord/ComfyUI_Prompt_Gallery/README.md

 ### Manual
 - `git clone` this repo into your ComfyUI custom nodes folder
   - There are other ways to do this since it's just a js file but if I ever do add nodes better safe than sorry.
 The repo is tiny enough you can just download it and stick it in there, I won't tell.
+- You too, need to use the new menu
 - Follow the same download instructions as above ^.

 **NOTE** - If you were a SUPER EARLY adopter of this then you need to move the contents of the promptImages folder in INPUT to the folder within the custom node.
 Once done you can nuke the old folder.
 (If you had custom images setup you'll need to re-add them via the menu.)